 The Court, today, has suspended hearings to respect the passing of Justice Mohan Shantanagoudar.
 J. Shantanagoudar was set to retire in two years, in 2023.

 In this post, we look at J. Shantanagoudar’s most notable judgments while on the bench.
-Over his four-year term at the Supreme Courts, he has ruled on important cases around consumer rights and the criminal justice system.
+Over his four-year term at the Supreme Court, he has ruled on important cases around consumer rights and the criminal justice system.
 One of his most famous opinions was the dissent on payment of compensation for land acquisition.

 Small Farmers and Bank Locker Customers are Consumers